sindresorhus/p-retry/readme.md

 Decide if this failure should consume a retry from the `retries` budget.

-When `false` is returned, the error does not consume a retry or increment backoff values, but is still subject to `maxRetryTime`.
+When `false` is returned, the failure will not consume a retry or increment backoff values, but is still subject to `maxRetryTime`.

+The function is called _after_ `onFailedAttempt`, but before `shouldRetry`.

+The function is _not_ called on `AbortError`.

+If the function throws, all retries will be aborted and the original promise will reject with the thrown error.

 ```js
 import pRetry from 'p-retry';